Laura Fuentes

 Ingredients

-• 1 ½ cups Cassava flour
+• 1 ½ cups cassava flour

 • 1 tablespoon baking powder

-• 1 ¾ cups milk, dairy or dairy-free
+• 1 ¾ cups milk

 • 2 eggs

-• 2 tablespoons butter or melted coconut oil
+• 2 tablespoons melted butter, or oil

 Instructions